mariagltzw/mariagltzw.github.io/_news/announcement_1.md

 related_posts: false
 ---

 I will be presenting at PAA in New Orleans!
 I will be in the "Methods for Mechanisms, Mediation, and Decomposition" session on Thursday and the "Gender Disparities in Health: Mechanisms and Pathways" on Friday.
-Come by if you're curious about what I am currently working on. :)
+Come by if you're curious about what I am currently working on. :sunglasses: